 It’s all over the news.
 It’s really bad.

 After a month of intense suffering and battling the injuries of an unbelievably brutal beating, she dies.

 My world is shattered.

-After a mix of feelings and emotions, I decided life was too short to live without deeper purpose and some sense of greater fulfillment (neither of which I was getting from my job which although paid well, had me promoting things I didn’t necessarily stand behind and at times working with people I didn’t respect).
+After a mix of feelings and emotions, I decided life was too short to live without a sense of real purpose and genuine fulfillment (neither of which I was getting from my at-the-time job which although paid well, had me promoting things I didn’t necessarily stand behind and at times working with people I didn’t like or respect).

-The company I’m working for starts laying people off in massive waves.
+The company I’m working for starts massively laying off people in waves.

-Eventually the whole office is liquidated and I find myself joining the ranks of the newly unemployed.
+Eventually the whole office is liquidated and I find myself unemployed.

-I saw a huge marketing gap that needed to be filled and had this idea that I could run a successful digital marketing company providing quality marketing and advertising services to at a fair price and still be profitable (PLUS I’d sleep well at night knowing I’m helping great businesses all over the world reach people looking for the products and services they provide).
+I saw an opportunity that needed to be filled and had this idea that I could run a successful marketing company helping people fix their marketing and advertising problems at a fair price and still be profitable.

 It was a slow process but in 2015, SMARTER CLICKS MEDIA officially launches with two clients.

-The marketing company continues to grow steadily with an amazing team of talented individuals working remotely all over the world serving our clients with the following best-in-class solutions:
+The marketing company continues to grow steadily with an amazing team of talented individuals working remotely from all over the country (and even some from other parts of the world).